StatusNeo/vms/README.md

 ## Attribution

-While not legally required, if you use [Your App Name] in your project, we'd appreciate attribution:
+While not legally required, if you use this VMS, we'd appreciate attribution:
 - Link back to this repository
-- Mention us in your project credits
+- Mention us in your credits
 - A quick shout-out on social media

 This helps us know our work is useful and helps others discover the project!